 Guest(s) : Catherine Bolduc, Visual Artist Danielle Champagne, Director of The Foundation of the Montreal Museum of Fine Arts (MMFA) Caroline Bergeron, Director of the Philanthropic Management Certificate & Ph.D.
 Student, Philanthropic Studies at the University of Montreal Geneviève Goyer-Ouimette, Curator of Quebec and Canadian contemporary art at Musée des beaux-arts de Montréal

-Proposed and hosted by Anne Janody, this is the first edition of ART Impact.
-Each of the six episodes features a relevant topic of the art world and includes a related specialist, artist, and organization.
-Showcasing the evolving culture of our society in an easy to follow format, the show examines the interrelated impact that each entity can have in a captivating way.
-Genuine, unique and inspiring, ART Impact presents a 360° perspective of important topics with a host who is animated and approachable.
-For its first series, you can expect to see a unique episode on the following themes - street art & murals, Illustrator to fine artist, visual FX, philanthropy in the arts, haute couture and contemporary Native art.
-Focused on visuals arts, all of the featured artists are professionals who make a living with their artwork.
-Organizations featured include the MMFA, McCord Museum, MURAL, Atomic Fiction, Syn Studio and the BACA.
+Proposed and hosted by Anne Janody, this is the second edition of ART Impact.
+Each of the six episodes features a topic relevant to the art world and includes a related specialist, artist, and organization.
+Showcasing our society’s evolving culture in an easy-to-follow format, the show examines the interrelated impact that each entity can have in a captivating way.
+Genuine, unique, and inspiring, ART Impact presents a 360° perspective on essential topics with a host who is engaging and approachable.
+For its second series, you can expect to see single episodes on the following themes – art fairs, opera, theatre, ballet, orchestra, and art & technology.
+Organizations featured include the AGAC, Opéra de Montréal, Centaur Theatre, Les Grands Ballets Canadiens, l’OSM, and the SAT.